 Pick up your park map at the Barrier Island Visitor Center, just before the bridge to Assateague.
 If you'd rather walk or bring your bike, a special pedestrian/bicycle bridge leads to a 3-½ mile bike trail.

 Worcester County offers all kinds of outdoor activities.
-Click here to find out more about hiking, birding or cycling, or click www.visitworcester.org for information on these and many other fascinating things to do and see.
+Learn more about Ocean City's eco-tourism, hiking, birding or cycling, or click www.visitworcester.org for information on these and many other fascinating things to do and see.
+For information